THE JANE ORTNER EDUCATION AWARD

 Attention Educators: Apply for The Jane Ortner Education Award

+Who was Jane Ortner?
 Jane Ortner was a devoted and beloved public school teacher who recognized the critical importance of music in the education of students at all levels.
-Through the generosity of the Ortner family, The GRAMMY Museum is pleased to honor Jane Ortner's memory by recognizing public and private school teachers, from kindergarten through high school, who successfully incorporate music into their classroom lessons.
+The GRAMMY Museum is pleased to honor Jane's memory and celebrate innovation and creativity in education.